 Notice what Jesus did next as He continued to preach His wordless sermon.
-Mark tells us that...

 2. He entered the city to the applause of the crowd.
 Verses 7-"When they brought the colt to Jesus and threw their cloaks over it, he sat on it."
 Why did they throw their cloaks on the animal?
 It's not just to pad the ride.
 They're getting the message.
 They know what Jesus is saying by riding this donkey, and they like what they are hearing.
-They are sick and tired of the Roman occupation.
-They've been waiting for a God-sent king for centuries, a Jewish king who would deliver them and establish the kingdom of God.
+They are fed up with the Roman occupation.
+They've been waiting for a Godsent king for centuries, a Jewish ruler who would deliver them and establish the kingdom of God.

-Verse 8-"Many people spread their cloaks on the road, while others spread branches they had cut in the fields."
+And now He's here.
+And they are thrilled.
+Notice how they respond in verse 8.
+"Many people spread their cloaks on the road, while others spread branches they had cut in the fields."

 That's strange, to throw your cloak on the dirty, manure-spotted road.
 Unlike us, most first century Jews did not have closets full of clothing.
 Many had only one cloak.
 This was BIG.
 To throw your clothing on the ground so that a donkey could step on it indicated that you believed this rider to be quite important.